Family Preference Category System & the Visa Bulletin

 Each month, the U.S. Department of State issues a visa bulletin.
 In this visa bulletin, it summarizes the availability of immigrant visas for each month based on when the underlying petition was filed (called the “priority date”).

-Contact our immigration law firm at (916) 295-7650 for a free consultation to determine if your family member is eligible to immigrate to the United States.
+Contact our immigration law firm at (916) 295-7650 for a consultation to determine if your family member is eligible to immigrate to the United States.